Close Menu

 Every part of Dumfries and Galloway is dotted by unmaintained ruins from castles and mansions to former windmills and old farms.
 Many are on farmland, while others sit alongside designated paths.
 Spectacular examples include Dunskey Castle, Cruggleton Castle, Kenmure Castle, Gelston Castle, and Milkbank House.

-Other Historic Buildings and Sites
+Other Historic Buildings & Sites

 Pre and Early History